bowmanjeffs/paprica/README.md

 ./paprica-run.sh test.bacteria bacteria
 ```
 ...where XX is the paprica version should get you going and execute a run on the file test.bacteria.fasta.

-###Mac OSX installation tutorial

-Installing paprica and all its dependencies on OSX is a little more complicated than on Linux.
-You can find a tutorial with detailed instructions [here](http://www.polarmicrobes.org/?p=1477).

-###Basic analysis tutorial

-You can find a tutorial walking through a basic multi-sample analysis [here](http://www.polarmicrobes.org/?p=1473)

 ###Citation